COVID-19 LIBRARY REOPENING SAFETY PLAN

 West Harrison Branch in-person hours:

-West Harrison Branch will be closed on Saturdays and Sundays.
+West Harrison Branch will be closed Thursdays – Sundays.

-West Harrison Branch staff members will be working at the Halperin Building on Saturdays on a rotation basis.
+West Harrison Branch staff members will be working at the Halperin Building Thursday – Friday and Saturdays on a rotating basis.

 Stage 3 PATRONS / MEETING ROOMS, TEEN LOUNGE, STUDY CARRELS AND TUTORING